If Shunt Mode "All three Modes" suppressors can actually cause data problems, what should I look for in a powerline surge suppressor?

 Yes.
 A dedicated line can minimize internal surge damage, but provides a direct pipeline for the more dangerous external surges.

 No. Zero Surge does not recommend incorporating cable and telephone line protection at the point of use.

 Cable and telephone line protection are frequent add-ons to power line surge suppressors.
 Users should know that providing an interface between the power line and various cables, as is done in these protectors, is very complex and may be dangerous to your electronics and in some cases, your health!

 A “whole building” protector generally means protection at the powerline service entrance.
-A review of the clamping levels for most main panel protectors show their clamp levels to be so high as to be ineffective, if the clamping level of plug-in, point of use protectors is lower.
+A review of the clamping levels for most main panel protectors show their clamp levels to be so high as to be ineffective for sensitive electronics.
+Whole building protector manufacturers, therefore, recommend supplemental point-of-use protection.
 Plug-in, point of use protectors with low let-through levels are necessary since they should be the first line of defense for sensitive electronics.

-On stock items like our plug-in models, we usually ship the same day if the order is placed before 1:00 p.m.
-Eastern Time.
-Orders received after 1:00 p.m. will normally ship the next day.
-Non-stocked items usually ship in 2-3 business days, depending upon the item and the quantity.
+Stock items like our plug-in models, usually ship within one business day.
+Non-stock items usually ship in 2-3 business days, depending upon the item and the quantity.